HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 Almost all modern cipher suites support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) key exchange, meaning in the unlikely case that the server’s keys are compromised, old traffic that used those keys cannot be decrypted.
 96.58% in desktop and 96.83% in mobile use forward secrecy.
-TLSv1.3 has made forward secrecy compulsory though it is optional in TLSv1.2 So the other consideration apart from the cipher mode is the key size of the [Authenticated Encryption and Authenticated Decryption](https://datatracker.ietf.org/doc/html/rfc5116#section-2) algorithm.
-A larger key size will take a lot longer to compromise and the intensive computations for encryption and decryption of the connection imposing little to no perceptible impact to site performance
+TLSv1.3 has made forward secrecy compulsory though it is optional in TLSv1.2.
+So the other consideration apart from the cipher mode is the key size of the [Authenticated Encryption and Authenticated Decryption](https://datatracker.ietf.org/doc/html/rfc5116#section-2) algorithm.
+A larger key size will take a lot longer to compromise and the intensive computations for encryption and decryption of the connection impose little to no perceptible impact to site performance

 {{ figure_markup(
   image="security-distribution-of-cipher-suites.png",